Last Updated on October 1, 2025 by shawnshealth

 Every day I carried 2-5gallon buckets of water from the hydrant across approximately 15 yards to the livestock watering trough and did this about 4 times (the equivalent of 60 yards) both morning and then repeated this in the evening.
 Each full bucket weighed a little over 41 pounds.

 Was this some sort of feat of strength I was working on?
 Nope.
 It was just chores.
-I also carried in wood, fixed fence, even did some milking by hand for a short time (does a real number on your grip strength).
+I also carried wood, fixed fence, even did some milking by hand for a short time (does a real number on your grip strength).
 This was the daily stuff, not counting the things we did in the summer and weekends when I wasn’t in school.
 If you’ve ever “thrown” hay bales in the summer, then you understand.

 I look back on that with much fondness.
 A different time.
 We did so many things by hand that are now done by machinery.
 Yet, for the purpose of our discussion here, it was such an amazing strength builder!
 Just for fun I once picked up a guy who was twice my size and tossed him (he was getting a little mouthy) and it was so easy because I was picking things up every day!